 Epoch Times article: New Wave of Harassment Targets Shen Yun

-|USA||New Brunswick, NJ||June 20, 2010||June 2010||The New York Chinese Consulate makes threatening phone calls to New Brunswick's State Theater, according to hosting organization representative Tom Liang.According to Mr. Liang, the director of Newark's New Jersey's Performing Arts, where Shen Yun performed in 2009, reported receiving daily calls from the New York Chinese Consulate trying to persuade him to cancel the show.|
+|USA, New Brunswick, NJ||June 20, 2010||June 2010||The New York Chinese Consulate makes threatening phone calls to New Brunswick's State Theater, according to hosting organization representative Tom Liang.According to Mr. Liang, the director of Newark's New Jersey's Performing Arts, where Shen Yun performed in 2009, reported receiving daily calls from the New York Chinese Consulate trying to persuade him to cancel the show.|

-|Italy||Torino||June 6-8, 2010||June 6-8, 2010||A letter sent to Torino’s Teatro Regio theater signed by “Local Chinese,” threatened the venue to cancel the show using as leverage Torino’s sister-city relationship with China’s Shenyang.|
+|Italy, Torino||June 6-8, 2010||June 6-8, 2010||A letter sent to Torino’s Teatro Regio theater signed by “Local Chinese,” threatened the venue to cancel the show using as leverage Torino’s sister-city relationship with China’s Shenyang.|

-|Greece||Athens||June 3-4, 2010||May 20, 2010||The Greek Falun Dafa Association signed a contract with Athens Music Hall, Greece's most prestigious venue, for Shen Yun performances.
+|Greece, Athens||June 3-4, 2010||May 20, 2010||The Greek Falun Dafa Association was to present Shen Yun at Athens Music Hall, Greece's most prestigious venue.
 Tickets were to go on sale May 13 for shows on June 3 and 4.
-A week after ticket went on sale, and 150 tickets were sold, a friend of the hosting organization tried purchasing tickets and was told that the show had been canceled and ticket sales halted.
+On May 31, eight days after ticket went on sale, and with 150 tickets sold over the first two days, a friend of the hosting organization tried purchasing tickets and was told that the show had been canceled and ticket sales halted.

 During the week of the cancellation, the president and CEO of COSCO met with the President of Greece and other top Greek officials over a recently negotiated commercial collaboration project.

 TVXS: Censorship at Athens Concert Hall due to COSCO?
 More on COSCO and Greece business and dates

-|Moldova||Chisinau||May 25-26, 2010||May 25, 2010||At 8am on the morning of the show scheduled at Chisinau’s Teatrul National de Opera si Balet, Shen Yun performers who arrived at the theater to set up were not allowed in.
+|Moldova, Chisinau||May 25-26, 2010||May 25, 2010||At 8 on the morning of the show scheduled at Chisinau’s Teatrul National de Opera si Balet, Shen Yun performers who arrived at the theater to set up were not allowed in.
 Within an hour, theater director Valeria Sircanu arrived at the theater, refused to allow the performers in or meet with them to explain what was going on.

-- the theater director was in possession of a letter from the Moldovan Ministry of Culture saying it recommended the show be canceled.
+A government official revealed that:- the theater director said she received “daily” visits from the Chinese embassy.
+A Moldovan Foreign Ministry official met with the theater director and said it was the ministry’s position that the show be canceled.- the theater director was in possession of a letter from the Moldovan Ministry of Culture saying it recommended the show be canceled.